 Her notable experience includes:

-- Representing a major social media platform and its subsidiaries in multiple matters, including successful defense and resolution of litigation in courts around the country involving allegations of contributory or vicarious copyright and trademark infringement.
+- Representing a major social media platform and its subsidiaries in multiple matters, including successful defense and resolution of litigation and pre-litigation matters in courts around the country involving allegations of contributory or vicarious copyright and trademark infringement.

-- Successfully representing a major television programming company in litigation in California federal court involving copyright ownership and infringement issues.
+- Successfully defending a major television programming company in litigation in California federal court involving copyright ownership and infringement issues.